-5. The APSARA National Authority should undertake the necessary documentation, research and analysis to prepare a transport study for Angkor, Siem Reap and surrounding areas, leading to implementation of a new integrated transport system for Angkor Park.
-The study should involve international support and consider best-practice at other World Heritage sites.
-The new system should address the vehicle and non-vehicle routes, modes of transport, directional flow and potential for restrictions.
+5. The APSARA National Authority should undertake the necessary documentation, research and analysis to prepare a new integrated transport system for Angkor Park.
+The system should address the vehicle and non-vehicle routes, modes of transport, directional flow and potential for restrictions.
 The system should seek to reduce the use of large vehicles over time and focus on low-key and traditional transport.